Why Do Motorcycle Lights Flash And Flicker?

 The first setback is when motorcyclists use their modulator at night and continue to have flashing lights when it’s dark.
 While this isn’t much of a problem with the taillight/brake light, the headlight flashing at night becomes problematic.
 Since it switches between high beam and low beam, the high beam can often be distracting to other drivers.
 This is why modulators should only be used during the day.

-Another problem that arises from flashing lights from a motorcycle is that drivers often assume the motorcyclist is trying to communicate something to them and pull over.
+Another problem that arises from flashing and flickering lights from a motorcycle is that drivers often assume the motorcyclist is trying to communicate something to them and pull over.
 Or they may assume the motorcycle is some sort of emergency vehicle and possibly raise a panic.

 Most drivers simply get annoyed by the flashing lights.
 A lot of drivers are unaware that these lights are completely legal (when used in compliance) and will sometimes try to contact authorities to report the motorcyclist.
 Even some authorities are unaware of the rule.